 Do you have an egg allergy?
 Chia seeds are an excellent substitute for eggs!
-Soak 1 tablespoon of chia in 3 tablespoons of water for each egg your recipe requires.
-For best results, use ground chia seeds.
+Soak 1 tablespoon of ground chia seeds in 3 tablespoons of water for each egg your recipe requires.

 Preserve in a cool dry place protected from light and humidity for up to 24 months.

 Chia seeds were once used by the Aztec warriors as a survival food due to its richness in protein and nutrients.
 It was said that one tablespoon of chia could sustain a warrior for 24 hours, which is likely why the word chia is Mayan for “strength”.